UDAN 2.0 Ready for Take-Off Through Out the Country

 UDAN 2.0 is an acronym for ‘Ude Desh ka Aam Nagrik’.
 The government scheme for connecting all over the world it may be a small town or a big town.
 And remote regions on the country’s aviation map by subsidizing airlines for flying on select routes at a fixed fare.
 And that can be loosely translated to ‘Let the common man fly’.

-The success of the first phase of RCS has rendered the path towards a smooth transition into UDAN 2.0.
+The success of the first phase of RCS has rendered the path toward a smooth transition into UDAN 2.0.
 With an impetus to stimulate helicopters and small fixed-wing aircraft operations.

 The Ministry of Civil Aviation promised to provide air connectivity to currently underserved and unserved airports. the MOCA launched UDAN regional connectivity scheme in October 2016.
 After the first round of successful bidding under RCS-UDAN. the MOCA launched the second round on August 24, 2017.
 To boost the mammoth growth of the country’s domestic aviation sector and to take flying to the common Indians.
 The government launched the Regional Connectivity Scheme (RCS) with its unique and affordable flying strategy.

 UDAN is an aviation program of the National Civil Aviation Policy (NCAP).
-And this was released by the Ministry of aviation, India, on June 15, 2016.
+And this was released by the Ministry of Aviation, India, on June 15, 2016.
 The AAI followed a transparent bidding process by inviting interested bidders.
-And airline operators to submit their initial proposals under the provisions of RCS and subsequently inviting counter proposals against such initial proposals.
+And airline operators to submit their initial proposals under the provisions of RCS and subsequently invite counterproposals against such initial proposals.
 This was followed by the opening and scrutiny of technical bids.
 And subsequent financial bids, for initial proposals as well as counter-proposals.

 Know more about UDAN Program – Click here

-Thank you for visite AVIATION DREAMER website and to read more articles related to aviation job check out below –
+Thank you for visite AVIATION DREAMER website to read more articles related to aviation jobs check out below –